-As for many other companies, the greatest challenge of the year was the COVID-19 pandemic.
+DR. ULRICH DAUER: As for many other companies, the greatest challenge of the year was the COVID-19 pandemic.
 Despite the unprecedented nature of this threat to global health, we were able to continue our clinical trial program and development without any major delays.
-We treated the first patient in VIVIAD, our Phase 2b trial evaluating our lead candidate, Varoglutamstat, in Alzheimer's Disease (AD), which is an extremely important accomplishment for us.
-Alzheimer's Disease remains a critical, high-need indication and the necessity for innovative treatments has only been highlighted by the isolating environment that the coronavirus pandemic has caused.
+We treated the first patient in VIVIAD, our Phase 2b trial evaluating our lead candidate, varoglutamstat, in Alzheimer's disease (AD), which is an extremely important accomplishment for us.
+AD remains a critical, high-need indication, and the necessity for innovative treatments has only been highlighted by the isolating environment that the coronavirus pandemic has caused.